How to Python

 Note: The genes will in reality interact with each other in ways that totally destroys our basic assumption for making a linear regression: That the data (gene expressions) are independent.

-3. Repeat the previous exercise again with a new type of data file gene_combined.txt, which is more typical in real life.
+Make your code in a general way - there can for example be more data files.
+Make it easy to add them. - Repeat the previous exercise again with a new type of data file gene_combined.txt, which is more typical in real life.
 All genes are in one tab separated file.
 There are 3 columns; gene name, normalized mRNA expression and survival in months.
 There is no particular order in which the data appears and data lines for several genes might be mixed within each other.

 Again, make general code.
 There can be more or fewer genes, and you do not need to know there names beforehand.